lucamug/elm-starter/README.md

 The main differences compared to the above approach are:

 * You **don't** need to create a specific `<div>` with id `elm`.
-* You need to move all Javascript section of the page into the `htmlToReinject` section (see [Index.elm](https://github.com/lucamug/elm-spa-example/blob/master/src/Index.elm) as example).
+* You need to move all Javascript section of the page into the `htmlToReinjectInBody` section (see [Index.elm](https://github.com/lucamug/elm-spa-example/blob/master/src/Index.elm) as example).

-`htmlToReinject` will be injected after the page is generated during the build process assuring that the system will work also in this case.
+`htmlToReinjectInBody` will be injected after the page is generated during the build process assuring that the system will work also in this case.

 ## Netlify